 Being a parent is a 24/7 job.
 When you have young children, heck, even when you have older ones, being a parent can feel like you are never not busy.
-With the help of MeeDoc we have come up with 10 Quick Ways for Busy Parents to Reclaim Some Me-Time, to ensure your day is more productive and you get a little time to yourself.
+We have come up with 10 Quick Ways for Busy Parents to Reclaim Some Me-Time, to ensure your day is more productive and you get a little time to yourself.
 (And we promise, it does not include ignoring the kids, tempting as that can be sometimes!)

 It doesn’t matter if you’re a stay-at-home parent or you go out to work, the day can be so hectic, and sometimes it feels nigh on impossible to get everything that needs to be done, done!

 #1.
 A routine will save you time

 Try to stick to a scheduled eating and sleeping routine for young kids as best as you can.
 You can then have a confident idea of when there will be free time during the day to get on with work or chores whilst they are napping.
 Try to stop your chores or work a few minutes early to grab a little me-time.

 With older kids, getting homework done as soon as they are back from school, means you can be helping them at the same time as prepping dinner or packing lunch boxes (if you like to get this out the way the night before).
 This will free up some time later in the evening.

 Turn chores into quality time by getting your kids to help out, and as the old saying goes, “many hands make light work”.
 Make tidying up a game so it’s fun for the kids and (more) fun for you, with the bonus result of getting the house spick and span.
 Ingenious!
 Not only does it keep them busy but it also teaches them new skills while they’re having fun with you.